 The mentors started contacting the team members in Oct.
 2019 to help the team prepare its application for the hackathon.
-Each team was also encouraged to install Docker on target platform, whether it be a laptop or a larger system at their home institution.
+Each team was also encouraged to install Docker on its target platform, whether it be a laptop or a larger system at their home institution.
 Although this step required root privileges, each team was able to prepare a target platform.
 On the other hand, not every team was able to invest time learning about containers before the event, and several participants came without any initial exposure to containers.

 ETHZ provided resources through a GitHub repository, into which the teams checked in their work.
 A SLACK channel was created for intra- and inter-team communication.
 The Hackathon agenda contained only a presentation of the above-mentioned hackathon objectives, as well as a brief introduction to Docker, followed by 2-1/2 days of teamwork with an occasional scrum.
 Working alongside the mentors the participants made quick progress, and most achieved the objectives set out for each day: